-Study finds glioblastoma patients treated with bevacizumab experience reduced cognitive function and quality of lifeJune 1st, 2013 in Cancer /
+Study finds glioblastoma patients treated with bevacizumab experience reduced cognitive function and quality of lifeJune 1, 2013 in Medicine & Health / Cancer

 Many glioblastoma patients treated with bevacizumab (Avastin) have significant deterioration in neurocognitive function, symptoms and quality of life.
 Not only that, the changes often predict treatment outcomes, according to new research from The University of Texas MD Anderson Cancer Center.

 The findings from the large national multi-center Phase III trial, RTOG 0825, were presented today at the annual meeting of the American Society of Clinical Oncology.

 Glioblastoma is the most frequent and aggressive type of brain tumor.
 Despite slight gains, tumors pose a high risk of recurrence and are commonly fatal.

 Previous studies found bevacizumab, a monoclonal antibody directed against the vascular endothelial growth factor, prolongs progression-free survival (PFS) in patients with recurrent glioblastoma.

 RTOG 0825, one of the largest trials to study the clinical benefit of a brain tumor treatment, evaluated newly diagnosed patients treated with bevacizumab, in addition to standard chemoradiation and maintenance temozolomide, versus those who received a placebo and standard treatment.

 Tests measured effects of treatment